 Now that everything is connected, flip everything on!
 If the system starts up correctly, make sure nothing is leaking or dripping.
-If it seems your filtration system isn’t pulling water correctly—“running dry”—you will need to “prime” the pump.
+If it seems your filtration system isn’t pulling water correctly—“running dry”—you will need to learn how to prime the pool pump.
 This means that you turn of the system, take off the lid to the pump, and add some water.

 Finally, you will want to backwash your filter to get rid of anything blocking the tract.
 This process may be different depending on the filter you have.
 Regardless of the backwashing process for your filter, be sure to do it in an environmentally-friendly way.

 Next, take some time to remove any remaining debris from the pool water.
 Always perform this step before adding any sanitizing chemicals to the pool.